qwikifiers/qwik-ui/CODING_STANDARDS.md

 });
 ```

+- Use class and not className when in the JSX and in the component props (if you expect to have a class props part if the component props).
-- Try to avoid using `useClientEffect$` function.
+- Try to avoid using `useBrowserVisibleTask$` function.
 See [Qwik best practices](https://qwik.builder.io/docs/cheat/best-practices/) for the why.
 - Try to use the Slot element whenever the component can accept children
 - Use array spread on props to allow the component user to send props that override ours.
 For example: